BCDevOps/developer-experience/docs/kcMigration/kc-admin.md

 [x] create scripts for the IDP migration

-[ ] test multi-domain setup in two instances:
+[ ] Optional: test multi-domain setup in two instances:
-  - this might not be needed

-[ ] test KC instance migration on platform:

-[ ] create scripts for instance migration

 [ ] setup traffic monitoring on the old KC instance: